Oscillations and Waves in Mathematica

 If you want a physical copy, get the 3rd edition (Amazon link).

 In order to do mathematical modeling, we need to learn a serious programming language, and we will use Mathematica for this purpose.
 Mathematica is a program that you interact with using the “Wolfram Language.”
-We will learn the language by studying much, if not all, of EIWL3.
+We will learn the language by studying the entirety of EIWL3.
 The printed edition is over 300 pages divided into 48 sections.
-If we do 2-3 sections a class we can do most of the material up to Section 40 during Term 4, at which point you will be in an extremely good position to apply Mathematica to any problem that interests you.
-In parallel with learning the language we will be learning oscillatory motion and then waves.
+We will do 2-3 sections per class, and by the end of the book, you will be in an extremely good position to apply Mathematica to any problem that interests you.
+In parallel with learning the language we will be learning oscillatory motion and then waves and the numerical methods required to model them on a computer.
 That is the second course within the course, and where things get most interesting.

 What we will do with Mathematica in this course is fundamental physics that all theoretical physicists know very well: oscillatory motion and waves.
 After we deal with constant motion and constant acceleration, we will animate simple oscillation of a single particle.
 The classic physical system that exhibits simple oscillation is a mass hanging from a spring.
 There is a significant increase in complexity when you graduate from an idealized spring obeying Hooke’s Law to putting the mass on the end of a pendulum rod: the simple system becomes non-linear.